 What’s different about the Trailblazer Apprenticeships?

 This means employers now have the freedom to choose their own apprenticeship training providers and end-point assessment organisations.
 What’s more, they also have the flexibility to negotiate apprenticeship training costs and details with a provider or even deliver their own food training.

 Apprenticeships provide more than simply basic training in an occupation.
-There are now higher level apprenticeships, meaning that businesses can take on apprentices from an Intermediate Level (Level 2) right up to a Degree Level (Level 6-7) depending on the nature of the skills required.
-Also apprenticeships are now graded, which further motivates apprentices to work hard and reach for the top grades.
+There are now higher level apprenticeships, meaning that businesses can take on apprentices from intermediate level (level 2) right up to a degree level (level 6-7) depending on the nature of the skills required.
+Also apprenticeships are now graded, which motivates apprentices to work hard and reach for the top grades.

-Employing an apprentice within the food industry can be good for your business in a whole host of ways.
+Employing apprentices within the food industry can be good for your business in a whole host of ways.
 Here’s three for starters: